marlisschneider/marlisschneider.github.io/content/about/index.md

 ## {{< highlight style="bold" text="About" >}}

 I am a third year PhD candidate at the department of economics at [NHH Norwegian School of Economics](https://www.nhh.no/en/) under the supervision of [Alexander W. Cappelen](https://sites.google.com/view/alexander-w-cappelen/home) and affiliated with [FAIR-Centre for Experimental Research on Fairness, Inequality and Rationality](https://www.nhh.no/en/research-centres/fair/).
-I am a behavioral economist who uses field experiments, lab experiments, and theory to investigate research questions in the areas of education, childhood development and social preferences.
+My primary research field is behavioral economics and I use experiments (both in the lab and field) to investigate research questions in the areas of education \& human capital accumulation, childhood development and social preferences.
 In my research, I examine social influences on individual behavior and beliefs as well as their potential consequences for societal outcomes such as intergenerational inequality.
 Previously, I was a predoc at the economics department of the [University of Oxford](https://www.economics.ox.ac.uk) working for [Teodora Boneva](https://sites.google.com/site/bonevateodora/home).
 Before that, I spent five years at the [University of Mannheim](https://www.vwl.uni-mannheim.de/en/) where I completed both my bachelor's and master's degree in economics.

 Feel free to contact me via [Email](mailto:marlis.schneider@nhh.no) or on [@Twitter](https://twitter.com/MarMaSchneider).
 You can also find me at office E201 at [NHH](https://goo.gl/maps/BtqYpQdX1MDeqBVUA).